-- Personal Statement As part of the application process, a statement of the student's interest should be submitted.
+- Personal Statement Students should submit a personal statement, between 300 and 500 words, sharing the student's interest in attending HBU.
 The statement should indicate the student's faith in Jesus Christ and general agreement with the University's preamble. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Arts in Classics and Early Christianity: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Arts in Human Services Counseling:
+Master of Arts in Christian Psychology: